-5 Wonderful Skin Balms We Love To Use In Harsh Weather - The Gloss Magazine
+5 Skin Saving Balms To Survive This Harsh Weather - The Gloss Magazine

 KHAITE

-5 Wonderful Skin Balms We Love To Use In Harsh Weather
+5 Skin Saving Balms To Survive This Harsh Weather

-The whole idea of a balm is to comfort and soothe skin blasted by winter winds and dried out by central heating, or skin that just has a tendency to be on the dry and flaky side.
-Multipurpose and all-round useful, the best balms of the bunch make an invaluable addition to your everyday make-up, as well as your travel bag.
+The whole idea of a balm is to comfort and soothe skin that’s being blasted by winter winds and dried out by central heating – or skin that just has a tendency to be on the dry and flaky side.
+Multipurpose and all-round useful, the best balms make an invaluable addition to your everyday make-up bag, as well as your travel bag – they seal a great deal.

-Here are our top five picks that are all deeply hydrating and gently scented (get the unscented version of Eight Hour Cream if you dislike its distinctive medicinal scent).
-They all have numerous uses, from soothing dry lips to helping heal rough or scaly skin, with comforting ingredients including soothing oat extract and glycerin.
+Here are five great options – they’re all deeply hydrating, and gently scented (though you can choose the unscented version of Eight Hour Cream if you dislike its distinctive medicinal scent).
+They all have numerous uses, from soothing dry lips to helping heal rough or scaly skin, with comforting ingredients from soothing oat extract to glycerin.

-2. Another multipurpose option is Aveeno’s Calm+Restore Comfort Balm.
-This good-value, restorative light and non-sticky balm with ceramides and Aveeno’s naturally effective triple oat complex helps to restore the skin’s barrier and reduce any tightness or flakiness, while delivering long-lasting hydration. €16 at www.mccabespharmacy.com and pharmacies nationwide.
+2. Aveeno’s Calm+Restore Oat Rich Balm is a good-value, lightly restorative light and non-sticky balm with ceramides and Aveeno’s naturally effective triple oat complex, helping to restore the skin’s barrier and reduce any tightness or flakiness in the skin, and deliver long-lasting hydration. €16 at McCabes Pharmacy and pharmacies nationwide.

 THE GLOSS MAGAZINE SUBSCRIPTION